 The board expects that students, employees and visitors will treat each other with respect, engage in responsible behavior, exercise self-discipline and model fairness, equity, and respect.
 Individuals violating this policy will be subject to discipline.
 Students will be disciplined consistent with the student conduct policies.
-Employees will be disciplined consistent with the student conduct policies.
-Employees will be disciplined consistent with the student conduct policies.
-Employees will be disciplined consistent with the student conduct policies.
 Employees will be disciplined consistent with employee discipline policies and laws, Others will be subject to discipline according to this policy.